Ottervanger/MultiETSC/README.md

 This allows you to choose the best trade-off point for the problem at hand, knowing exactly how much earliness a bit more accuracy would cost and vice versa.

-For a more detailed description of MultiETSC, check out our [Project Page](https://ada.liacs.nl/projects/MultiETSC_page) and look for the "Papers" section.
+For a more detailed description of MultiETSC, check out our [Project Page](https://ada.liacs.nl/projects/MultiETSC) and look for the "Papers" section.

+When using our code or results, please make sure to cite our work using the following `.bib` entry:

+'''
+@article{OttEtAl21,
+    author = "Ottervanger, Gilles and Baratchi, Mitra and Hoos, Holger H.", year = "2021, to appear",
+    pages = "(25 manuscript pages)",
+    title = "{MultiETSC}: Automated Machine Learning for Early Time Series Classification", journal = "Accepted for publication in Data Mining and Knowledge Discovery", publisher = "Springer",
+    tags = "Early Classification, Time Series Classification, Automated Machine Learning" }
+'''

 The following ETSC algorithms are included: